Traditional ecological knowledge

 Sustainable practices

-- Develops land use patterns that maintain ecosystem health and biodiversity
+- Land use patterns maintain ecosystem health and biodiversity rather than maximizing short-term yield

 Land stewardship